stevemckinney/iamsteve/content/blog/0175-bento-layout-css-grid.md

 For this example masonry isn’t required—but it’s something I would like to see part of CSS in whatever way it ends up being.

-**This post is broken down into the following sections**:

-- The bento design
-- Project files
-- HTML structure
-- How to use CSS grid to create a bento layout
-- Managing content within the grid
-- Using Tailwind to apply the design & responsiveness

 <Blockquote style="notice">I make the assumption that you’re comfortable setting up Tailwind for your project</Blockquote>

 ## The bento design